AaronCMC/deep-learning-challenge/NN_ModelReport.md

 ### Summary of Overall Results

+The results of the initial model (without optimization attempts) are as follows:

+* Loss: 0.5566800832748413,
+* Accuracy: 0.7282798886299133

-The best results were achieved in the second attempt which included the following optimization methods:
+The best results were achieved in the second optimization attempt which included the following optimization methods:

 * Added a third hidden layer, using the relu activation function, with 10 neurons
 * Removed "STATUS" and "SPECIAL_CONSIDERATIONS" features / columns

 Second attempt model evaluation:

-* Loss: 0.5640788078308105
+* Loss: 0.5640788078308105,
 * Accuracy: 0.7290962338447571

 ### Reconmmendation

+A model is only as good as the inputs fed into it.
+As such, further initial steps should be taken for data cleanup so that the feature data provided is more relevant to the consequent target variable.